 This simple donut paper plate craft for kids is so cute!
-Add it to your food, letter D, or donut book-based preschool activities.
+Add it to your food, letter D, or donut activities.

 Donuts aren’t just fun to eat.
 Add a fun donut theme to your preschool learning plans.
-There are plenty of donut-themed crafts, books, and worksheets you can add to your preschool activities.
+There are plenty of donut-themed preschool crafts and art projects, books, and worksheets you can add to your preschool activities.

 This paper plate craft, for instance, is a lot of fun for little ones to make.

 Older preschoolers and kindergarteners can likely do this craft on their own.
 Younger preschoolers will likely need your help prepping this craft.